Can you see Uranus through a telescope ?

 Last updated: 18th April 2019

 Spoiler Alert: Viewing Uranus through a telescope can be quite challenging.
-After all, it is one of the most distant planet from Earth and it was not discovered until well after telescope were invented.
-For many astronomer amateur, Uranus is usually not part of their regular stargazing schedule as it does require a level of equipment that is not always available to beginners as well as a good knowledge of the sky, and the constellations.
+After all, it is one of the most distant planets from Earth and it was not discovered until well after the telescope was invented.
+For many astronomer amateurs, Uranus is usually not part of their regular stargazing schedule as it does require a level of equipment that is not always available to beginners as well as a good knowledge of the sky, and the constellations.

 That being said, we are never afraid of a little challenge, are we?